 - Drink liquids that do not contain sugar before, during, and after exercise.
 Ask your dietitian or healthcare provider which liquids you should drink when you exercise.

 What else can I do to manage my diabetes?

 - Keep all follow-up appointments: Your healthcare provider may want you to have additional tests to check your blood pressure, cholesterol, and A1c.

 - Ask about your weight: Ask healthcare providers if you need to lose weight, and how much to lose.
 Ask them to help you with a weight loss program.
 Even a 10 to 15 pound weight loss can help you manage your blood sugar level.

 - Quit smoking: If you smoke, it is never too late to quit.
 Smoking can worsen the problems that can occur with diabetes.
 Ask your healthcare provider for information about how to stop smoking if you are having trouble quitting.

 - Carry medical alert identification: Wear medical alert jewelry or carry a card that says you have diabetes.
-Ask your caregiver where to get these items.
+Ask your healthcare provider where to get these items.

 - Ask about vaccines: Diabetes puts you at risk of serious illness if you get the flu, pneumonia, or hepatitis.
-Ask your caregiver if you should get a flu, pneumonia, or hepatitis B vaccine, and when to get the vaccine.
+Ask your healthcare provider if you should get a flu, pneumonia, or hepatitis B vaccine, and when to get the vaccine.

 What are the risks of diabetes mellitus type 1?

 Uncontrolled diabetes can damage your nerves, veins, and arteries.
 Long-term high blood sugar levels can damage your eyes and kidneys.
 Damage to arteries increases your risk of heart attack and stroke.
 Nerve damage may also lead to other heart, stomach, and nerve problems.
 Diabetes is life-threatening if it is not controlled.